Posted by Tiffany Taylor and Alison Arthur on 08 Jul 2021

 With so many advancements in FinTech, it’s hard to believe that paper checks are still issued to the extent that they are.
-Although not as popular as they used to be, Americans did write out 17.3 billion checks in 2016.
-In that same year, more than half of B2B payments were made by check.
+Although not as popular as they used to be, pre-COVID, Americans did write out 14.5 billion checks in 2018, and as of 2019, 42% of B2B payments were still made by check.
+But the global pandemic may finally accelerate the demise of paper checks.
+In its aftermath, some 31 percent of surveyed consumers indicated they are ditching paper checks in favor of digital payments.
 Solutions like Zelle® have emerged to facilitate person-to-person payments without the need to write physical checks.
 And businesses are increasingly interested in adopting solutions that can reduce, or eliminate, their dependence on paper checks.

-For businesses, this ongoing dependence on paper checks can be time-consuming and costly.
+For businesses, this ongoing dependence on paper checks can be time-consuming, costly, and not to mention consumer-unfriendly.
 The costs of writing a paper check can vary anywhere from $1 to $10, depending on the nature of the business and the transaction.
 These costs not only include the physical components of paper checks – the printing, fulfillment, and postage – but also the employee hours spent managing the check issuing process.
 Add to that the financial and operational headaches of managing who has cashed outstanding checks and when, and it becomes clear that moving toward digital payouts can have a significant positive impact on business operations.

 The need for Digital Disbursements is becoming greater as people increasingly expect on-demand payment experiences.
 In addition, the changing nature of our economy makes quick, payee-focused payouts more important than ever.
 Here are five use cases where Digital Disbursements can eliminate paper checks and streamline payouts.